-Serbia: Power utility EPS coal TPPs environment projects, ESP-FGD-NOx-SO229.
-June 2015. / News Serbia Energy
+Serbia: Power utility EPS coal TPPs environment projects, ESP-FGD-NOx-SO2, News Serbia Energy

 By signing the Energy Community Treaty and the adoption of the relevant directives in the European Union (EU), Public Utility Enterprise “Elektroprivreda Serbia” (PE EPS) has taken a series of obligations and tasks in the field of environmental protection ,in order to comply the work of all parts (production and distribution) with the EU standards.
 Projects of PE EPS that have been realized so far and that are being implemented at the moment in this area and those that are planned make a significant part of the accession activities of the Republic of Serbia (RS) to the EU.